valyala/httpteleport/cmd/httptp/README.md

 your partner earning more money :)

-## Decreasing network bandwidth in local networks
+## Reducing network bandwidth in local networks

 The previous example decreased inter-datacenter network traffic.
 But the amount of local traffic between `httptp` and worker servers didn't